CJBuchel/TMS/README.md

 # CJ's Management System
-- FIRST Lego League Management system used for WA FLL Events.
+- FIRST Lego League Management system used for FLL Events.
 - Built to automate, store, display and simplify scoring teams in FLL.
 # 2022 UPDATE IN DEVELOPMENT